 Can I become a patient at your clinic?

-Yes, if you currently live within the geographic boundaries set by the Ministry of Health and do not currently have a primary care provider (Nurse Practitioner or Family Physician).
+We are accepting patients from the Health Connect Registry that currently live within the geographic boundaries set by the Ministry of Health and do not currently have a primary care provider (Nurse Practitioner or Family Physician).
 The communities inside the boundary include Parksville, French Creek, Qualicum Beach, Nanoose Bay, Arrowsmith Coombs Country, or Lighthouse Country.

 What is a Nurse Practitioner?